null

 Clarity

-A flawless diamond has no inclusions or flaws even when it is examined up to 10 times the normal magnification or 10x loupe.
+A flawless diamond has no inclusions or flaws even when examined up to 10 times the normal magnification or 10x loupe.
 Only an experienced gemologist would be able to detect these minute flaws.

-A diamond with a grade of I3 has very obvious flaws, which can even be seen with the naked eye.
-These flaws can include shards of other stones or scratches that might have occurred when the diamond was being cut or polished.
+A diamond with a grade of I3 has obvious flaws, which can even be seen with the naked eye.
+These flaws can include shards of other stones or scratches that might have occurred when the diamond was cut or polished.

 Carat Weight

-Today, we have developed much more reliable means to standardize the weight for diamonds.
+Today, we have developed much more reliable means to standardize the weight of diamonds.
 Sadly though, many do not believe that the carat weight should have much bearing on the value of a diamond.
 This could not be farther from the truth.

 While diamonds are valued more for their brilliance than their weight, the carat weight of the diamond can be used to differentiate two diamonds of similar cut, clarity, and color.
 The diamond with more carat weight will fetch a higher price.